petervandenabeele/ClimateData.be/README.md

 ## How-to contribute
-The simplest technique may be to click the "edit" button (stylus) on the Github page with the <a href="https://github.com/petervandenabeele/ClimateData.be/blob/gh-pages/index.html">
-source code of that page</a> and then make a PR as suggested in that work flow.
+The simplest technique may be to click the "edit" button (stylus) on the Github page with the <a href="https://github.com/petervandenabeele/ClimateData.be/blob/gh-pages/index.markdown">source code of the home</a> and then make a PR as suggested in that work flow.

-At this moment, this repository is a "Github Pages" _project page_, with no theme and no custom DNS.
+At this moment, this repository is a "Github Pages" _project page_.

-Changing the content occurs by checking out the `gh-pages` branch and changing the text there.
+Changing the content occurs by checking out the `gh-pages` branch and changing the content there (in Jekyll context).

-Viewing the result locally on your laptop works by going to `file://.../ClimateData.be/` from a browser.

 Pushing the result to the server is by adding, committing and pushing the updated contents in the `gh-pages` branch (_not_ on this main branch).
+This will trigger a rebuild on the server.
+Local testing is possible with `bundle exec jekyll serve`.

 If you want to contribute while not a member of this project (yet), you could fork this code, make a change in the `gh-pages` branch and raise a PR for it.